-Maxwell Johnson just wants to put some space between him and the Bank of Montreal.
+Maxwell Johnson just wants to put some space between himself and the Bank of Montreal.

-The soft-spoken, Indigenous artist plans to close the bank account he’s had since 2014 after being suspected of fraud and handcuffed while trying to open an account at a Vancouver branch for his 12-year-old granddaughter last month.
+The soft-spoken, Indigenous artist plans to close the bank account he’s had since 2014 after being suspected of fraud and handcuffed while trying to open an account at a Vancouver branch for his 12-year-old granddaughter, Tori, last month.

-“I just want some time between me and the Bank of Montreal.
+“I just want some time between me and the Bank of Montreal (BMO).
 I don’t want nothing to do with them right now.”

-Johnson is still coming to grips with what happened to him and Tori and his 20-year-old son, Morgan, on Dec.
+Johnson is still coming to grips with what happened to him, Tori, and his 20-year-old son, Morgan, on Dec.
 20, 2019.

 “Not being able to talk to her was the hardest part.
 The worst part was seeing her in cuffs.
 Both of us not knowing what was going on.”

-Johnson said one of two Vancouver Police Department officers that detained them and read them their rights said the bank said “we were doing a fraud scam on them.”
+Johnson said one of two Vancouver Police Department officers that detained and read them their rights said the bank “were doing a fraud scam on them.”